 How did Accelerate Equity start?

-As a former collegiate athlete and long-time fan of women’s sports, I was shocked to learn that fewer than 16% of all colleges are in compliance with Title IX, a 50 year old law that prohibits sex discrimination in education, including in athletics.
-I wondered how it could possibly be that the vast majority of colleges still don’t treat women’s sports equitably, and also, why I hadn’t known about it.
+As a former collegiate athlete and long-time fan of women’s sports, I was shocked to learn that fewer than 16% of all colleges are in compliance with Title IX, a 53 year old law that prohibits sex discrimination in education, including in athletics.
+I wondered how it could be that the vast majority of colleges still don’t treat women’s sports equitably and why I hadn’t known about it.

 Being a data nerd, I dove in and found the data that colleges report each year to the Department of Education.
-I downloaded the data and got a spreadsheet over 500 columns wide.
+I downloaded the data and got a spreadsheet over 700 columns wide!
 Suddenly, it all made sense.
-The data are not accessible in a way that is user friendly, which translates into a lack of transparency.
-As a result, over 84% of colleges self-report that they don’t provide women’s sports with equitable treatment, in violation of the law, without facing any consequences
+The data are not available in a way that is user friendly, which results in lack of transparency.
+As a result, over 84% of colleges self-report that they don’t treat women’s sports fairly, in violation of the law, without facing any consequences.

 a woman soccer player kicking ball in game